-While considering the security of your business, it is vital to notice the essential nature of cyber-attack.
+While considering the security of your business, it is vital to notice the essential nature of cyber-attacks.
 Internet-related offenses may fall under two general categories:

 - Data Theft